lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 She may be sealed to all living or deceased men to whom she was married in life.
-If the man is living, his wife (if he is married) must give written consent.
+If the man is living, his wife (if he is married) must give written consent (see 38.4.1.3).
 If the man is deceased, his widow (if any) must give written consent.

 ---|---